Nomnomburger/james-stream-launcher/README.md

 # james-stream-launcher
-A simple app to launch James' epic twitch stream, when a magic work is typed in ;)
+A simple app to launch James' epic twitch stream.

+Requires appJar to be installed if editing code, in the root code folder